-This statewide exercise has been an annual feature for three years now and will continue to be so.
+This statewide exercise has been an annual feature for four years now and will continue.

-1. The assessment is conducted for all children of classes 2-7, The first phase, wherein self evaluation is done by 100% schools and is also known as Self Evaluation phase, and,
+1. The assessment is conducted for over 52 lakh children of classes 2-8.
+In the first phase, self evaluation is done by covering 100% schools and is also known as Self Evaluation phase.

 2. In the second phase, evaluation is done by 3000 senior government officials of Gujarat covering around 9000 schools.
 As a part of the exercise top IAS, IPS, IFS and other officers besides ministers went to the schools to access the parameters and grade them to evaluate the status of education in the state.
-Thus 25% of schools in each block (taluka) are assessed personally by senior Government bureaucrats and Class 1 and 2 officers,
+Thus 25% of schools in each block (taluka) are assessed personally by senior Government bureaucrats and Class I & II officers.

-Evaluation for the second phase has been done after about two months of the self evaluation.
-To create a spirit of a high priority to this cause and to make those in the field of education feel the value of this activity, the complete strength of government machinery is deployed with a first hand briefing by the Chief minister to the participating officers in the state capital.
-Simultaneous satellite based conferences are held at district levels for district officers to share the understand the process.
+Evaluation for the second phase follows the self evaluation.
+To create a spirit of a high priority to this cause and to make those in the field of education feel the value of this activity, the complete strength of government machinery is deployed with a first hand briefing by the Chief Minister to the participating officers in the state capital.
+Simultaneous satellite based conferences are held at district levels for district officers to share the process.

-The Officer and team spend an entire day in the selected school (from morning assembly to the evening presentation by students) The team has to reach before school time, participate in the assembly, participate in the school review and non academic and academic assessments-participate in the mid day meal and also review the school's basic facilities on matters of safety and utilization of resources.
+The Officer and team spend an entire day in the selected school (from morning assembly to the evening presentation by students and meeting with parents) The team has to reach before school time, participate in the assembly, participate in the school review and non academic and academic assessments-participate in the mid day meal and also review the school's basic facilities on matters of safety and utilization of resources.

 After school hours, the officer and team interact with parents and take view and suggestions for educational activities in the village/school.
-At the end of the day, in school, Officers attend the cultural programme –this encourages the scope of participation among parents and makes them ware of their role in the school activities.
+At the end of the day, in school, Officers attend the cultural programme.
+This encourages the scope of participation among parents and makes them aware of their role in the school activities.

 For reading-officers themselves assess the child's reading and grade them on their competency for reading.
 The written and math evaluation is checked by teachers in front of the officers, which the offices randomly check as well.

-Apart from assessing the competencies in each subject, officers assessed parameters of infra structure, extracurricular activities like community participation, use of works books, computers and the like.
+Apart from assessing the competencies in each subject, officers assessed parameters of co-scholastic activities, use of resources and community participation.